kyma-project/eventing-manager/docs/user/resources/eventing-cr.md

 ## Eventing Module Status and Event Flow

-The Eventing module reports its overall status in the `status.state` field of the Eventing CR.
-This status, combined with your backend configuration, determines how the module processes events.

-The `status.state` field can have one of the following values:
+The Eventing module can have one of the following status values (based on the `status.state` field):

 - **Ready**: All resources managed by the Eventing manager are deployed successfully and the Eventing backend is connected.
 - **Processing**: The resources managed by the Eventing manager are being created or updated.